Eau Claire Transit: History

 The history of transit in the city began in 1879 when the first horse-drawn trolleys operated by the Eau Claire City Railway Co. began service.
 Eau Claire was the third city in Wisconsin to adopt the method of transport.
-The city was also one of the first in the United States to adopt the use of electric-powered trolleys in the 1880s, and the first in the country to heat trolley cars using electricity, a development influenced by the state's climate.
+The city was also one of the first in the United States to adopt the use of electric-powered trolleys in the 1880s and the first in the country to heat trolley cars using electricity, a development influenced by the state's climate.
+Services eventually expanded beyond the city into a regional interurban network, reaching Irvine Park in Chippewa Falls in the late 1890s and extending east to Altoona by 1915.

-However, the system started to decline by the mid-1920s and the first buses started replacing the streetcar lines in 1930.
-Three years later, buses had completely replaced the trolley network and the rail lines were abandoned.
+However, the system started to decline by the mid-1920s, and the first buses started replacing the streetcar lines in 1930.
+Three years later, buses had completely replaced the trolley network, and the rail lines were abandoned.
 This transition was an early example of what would become a broader trend across the nation, where buses were viewed as a more financially prudent option compared to the fixed routes and infrastructure required for trolleys.
-Near the end of the decade, due to financial difficulties, the city sold the network to an area investor and was operated as Eau Claire Transportation Co.
-The company would continue to run the regions transit system for the next several decades until the mid 1970s when it was sold back to the city and renamed Eau Claire Transit.
+Near the end of the decade, due to financial difficulties, the city sold the network to a local investor, and it was operated as the Eau Claire Transportation Co.
+The company would continue to run the region's transit system for the next several decades until the mid-1970s, when it was sold back to the city and renamed Eau Claire Transit.

 In 1985, the city built a transit center in the downtown area, which was intended to be a temporary location until a permanent transit center could be constructed.
-The temporary center would last for over 36 years.
-In the fall of 2021, construction of a new transit center began on the same site as the temporary 1985 transit center.
-The transit center opened in September 2025 after numerous construction delays.
+The temporary center lasted for over 36 years.
+In the fall of 2021, construction of a new mixed-use transit center, later named Alto Station, began on the same site as the temporary 1985 facility.
+The transit portion of the project opened in September 2025 after numerous construction delays.

+Governance

+Eau Claire Transit (ECT) is a division of the city's Community Services Department and is governed by a nine-member transit commission appointed by the City Council.
+The commission comprises six citizens, one council member, one Altoona resident, and one University of Wisconsin–Eau Claire (UWEC) representative.
+Responsibility for transit planning and regular service decisions rests primarily with the transit commission.
+The Council retains final approval over changes with significant budgetary impacts, but does not generally manage transit operations.
+ECT is not part of a regional transit authority or similar body following the repeal of state laws permitting such entities and operates as a municipal department.
+Regional planning organizations in the area function in an advisory and coordination capacity, assisting with urban planning, but lack the independent authority to raise funds or implement services.
+The City of Altoona funds service within its limits through a directly negotiated agreement with Eau Claire.